croquet/croquet-react/docs/tutorials/3_React_Mondrian.md

 }
 ```

-To paint a cell we need to make sure there is a color selected, and then we need to emit the `paint` event the model subscribed to.
+To paint a cell we need to make sure a color is selected, and then we need to emit the `paint` event the model subscribed to.

 To emit an event to a model, we just need to use the `usePublish` hook.
 For more information about this hook, feel free to check out the [Api Documentation](global.html#usePublish).

-3. **Subscribe the view to model updates**
+4. **Subscribe the view to model updates**

 Now if you select a color and then you click on a painting square, you won't immediately see the square changing colors.
 Don't worry, we will make it work in this step!!